 You touch lives every day, for better or for worse, but often you don’t realize you’re making a difference.
 My husband, a retired physician, recently attended the funeral of a professional friend he’d known for years.
 The friend’s grown children came up to him to express their appreciation for his friendship.
 “When we were going through Daddy’s things,” they said, “we found the letter you wrote him when he retired.
 It meant so much to him that he kept it in his Bible.”

 My guest, Connection Messenger* Annette Petrick shares a similar experience in this episode.
-Use the audio player above to listen to this 90-second show.
-Annette gives a little introduction below.
+Use the audio player below to listen to this 90-second show.

 Our interaction with others really matters.
 You can make someone’s day with a sincere compliment or turn someone sullen with an inconsiderate, hurtful remark.
 What a treasure it is to find out that something you said or did had a positive impact on someone.
 Often, you never find that out.
 Sometimes, it falls into your lap.